All Products

 --filterlist

-The keys to verify.
-Separate multiple keys with vertical bars (|).
+The list of keys to compare.
+Separate keys with a vertical bar (|).

 Note

-• abc*: matches all keys that start with abc.
+• abc*: Matches all keys that start with abc.

 --filterlist=abc*|efg|m*